Greece Moments Greece Moments

 A dream in blue: Agios Ermogenis Beach

-Above the bay sits a pretty white Chapel, which gives the beach its name.
-There is a tavern on site that provides cool drinks and snacks, umbrellas and beach chairs.
-In the height of summer and on weekends, Agios Ermogenis Beach is very well visited by locals.
+Perched above the bay is a pretty white chapel that gives the beach its name.
+There’s a tavern on site that offers cool drinks and snacks, as well as umbrellas and beach chairs.
+In the height of summer and on weekends, Agios Ermogenis Beach is very popular with locals.

-💡 Lesbos book tip: The Lesbos travel guide from Michael Müller Verlag contains all the important information for a holiday on the island and gives numerous tips for individual exploration.
+💡 Lesbos Book Tip: The Greek Islands travel guide from Lonely Planet contains all the essential information for a vacation on the island and offers numerous tips for exploring on your own.
 Order here: View on Amazon*

-About seven kilometres north of Mytilene, near the small village of Moria, stands this impressive building.
+This impressive structure stands about seven kilometers north of Mytilini, near the small village of Moria.
 The Roman aqueduct is 170 meters long and spans an entire valley.
-It is still quite well preserved and comprises three floors.
+It is still quite well-preserved and consists of three levels.

 Lesvos aquädukt moria lesbos

-In the early century BC, Mytilene was supplied with water by the island’s mountain villages with the help of this aqueduct.
-Near the aqueduct at Moria is currently the island’s refugee camp.
+In the early centuries B.C., Mytilini was supplied with water from the island’s mountain villages via this aqueduct.
+The island’s refugee camp is currently located near the aqueduct at Moria.

-Molyvos (also Mithymna) is the picture-book village of the island and rightly the tourist magnet of Lesvos.
-The medieval town is picturesquely enthroned on a hill above the sea.
-On the summit above stands the mighty Kastro of Molyvos.
+Molyvos (also known as Mithymna) is the island’s picture-perfect village and, quite rightly, Lesbos’s main tourist attraction.
+The medieval town sits picturesquely perched on a hill overlooking the sea.
+At the summit above stands the imposing Kastro of Molyvos.

 molyvos lesvos village lesbos

-The cobbled streets are like a small labyrinth and you like to get lost, as you discover a new photo motif at every corner.
-In April and May If a special highlight awaits you in Molyvos, then the purple vine plant Wisteria (wisteria blooms), which spans the narrow streets of the city like a roof.
+The cobblestone alleys are like a small labyrinth, and it’s easy to get lost as you discover a new photo opportunity around every corner.
+In April and May, a special highlight awaits you in Molyvos: the purple wisteria vine blooms, arching over the town’s narrow alleys like a canopy.

 Lesvos molyvos gassen blauregen lesbos

-You can park your car on the edge of the city wall and stroll through the alleys to the castle.
-On the way you will pass numerous taverns and cafés, some with wonderful views of the sea.
-Some are in old Ottoman mansions whose balconies invite you to linger.
+You can park your car at the edge of the city wall and stroll through the alleys up to the castle.
+Along the way, you’ll pass numerous taverns and cafés, some with magnificent views of the sea.
+Some are housed in old Ottoman mansions, whose balconies invite you to linger.

 Lesvos molyvos architektur herrenhäuser lesbos